 Oxford, Stanford & Cambridge Projects With Plants - Read More Here

 Plants have been used for thousands of years as medicine, food, and shelter, but today we have only scratched the surface of plant potential.
 To fully understand the capabilities of plants, research is needed to discover its use as a medicine, a prospect for solving world hungry, and an agent in environmental rejuvenation.

 Non profit plant donations help universities and research centers acquire a large database of plant life to use in revolutionary studies and projects.
-At TN Nursery, we donate to universities using our supply of over 500 species of plants.
+At Tennessee Wholesale Nursery, we donate to universities using our supply of over 500 species of plants.
 Here are some of the ways that our charity efforts have helped science research.